microsoft/WhatTheHack/999-SQLModernization/Coach/Solutions/Solution05.md

  Important

-Misconfigured NSG security rules leads to stuck database copy operations.
+Misconfigured NSG security rules lead to stuck database copy operations.

 The secondary SQL Managed Instance is configured with the correct DNS zone ID.
 DNS zone is a property of a SQL Managed Instance and underlying virtual cluster, and its ID is included in the host name address.
 The zone ID is generated as a random string when the first SQL Managed Instance is created in each VNet and the same ID is assigned to all other instances in the same subnet.
 Once assigned, the DNS zone cannot be modified.
 SQL Managed Instances included in the same failover group must share the DNS zone.
 You accomplish this by passing the primary instance's zone ID as the value of DnsZonePartner parameter when creating the secondary instance.